 I used to be a shrimper in the waters surrounding Charleston, SC.
 I would go out in a skiff or even canoe and toss my cast net over bait balls and watch the sun set as I pulled in my hauls.
 Then 20 years went by.
 The huge hauls of the early 90's diminished to only a few shrimp per net.
-I realized I'm part of the problem.
-I am now careful about what limited fishing I do and where my meat comes from, and what impact it has on other creatures and the earth.
+We've eaten all the shrimp.
 I've since done lots of volunteer work with marine non-profits on and off the water; I respect the sea, but not as a "resource."
 So I wrote a really sexy song, about shrimp, that you can listen to at the top of this page.
 I write songs in English, songs in Spanish, songs about my childhood in the countryside of South Carolina, songs about my experiences on the water, songs about my years exploring, working, and performing in South America and Cuba, and songs about all of the fascinating people I've met along the way.
 I write songs for children to learn Spanish and songs for children to learn about wildlife and marine conservation in a fun way.
 I studied classical composition under Paul Elwood of Brevard College, NC and did a stint composing simple classical pieces for strings.